eagle-io/docs/source/topics/nodes/parameter.rst

     Assign a Name for each State.
 The *NORMAL* State (Range States) can not be renamed or removed.

 Threshold
     Specify the value to use as the State threshold.
-States positioned above *NORMAL* will use this value as their lower threshold.
-States positioned below *NORMAL* will use this value as their upper threshold.
+States positioned above *NORMAL* will activate when the current value ascends past the given threshold.
+States positioned below *NORMAL* will activate when the current value descends past the given threshold.

 Match / Contains
     Specify the value to match (Number Parameters) or a value that is contained in the data (Text Parameters).
 Applies to Discrete states only.